dawolfgang/MRrelation/README.txt

 ## Note that in Step 6 we're using the posterior samples from the default M-R relation (Eqn 2)
 ## with the baseline dataset (RV only, < 4 R_Earth) to calculate the posterior predictive
 ## distribution.
-However, "posterior_samples.savr" contains all of the posteriors presented in
+However, "posterior_samples.savr" contains a few of the other posteriors
-## Wolfgang, Rogers, & Ford (2015) except for the RV only, < 1.6 R_Earth samples that are poorly
-## constrained by the existing data.
-Therefore, any of these samples could be used in step 6.
+## presented in Wolfgang, Rogers, & Ford (2015).
+Any of these samples could be used in step 6.
-## The options, with self-explanatory names, include:
+## The options, with self-explanatory names, are:
 ## 	postsamp_eqn2_baseline
 ## 	postsamp_eqn2_lt8
 ## 	postsamp_eqn2_TTVs
-## 	postsamp_eqn2_Weissdata
-## 	postsamp_eqn1_baseline
-## 	postsamp_eqn3_baseline
 ##